2024 Pac-12 Conference football season

 The 2024 Pac-12 Conference football season was the 46th season of Pac-12 football, and took place during the 2024 NCAA Division I FBS football season.
-The season began on August 31, 2024.
-Following conference realignment, every member school aside Oregon State and Washington State moved to a different conference for 2024.
-Former members UCLA, USC, Oregon, and Washington moved to the Big Ten.
+Following conference realignment, every member school other than Oregon State and Washington State moved to a different conference for 2024.
+(Note: Former Pac-12 members UCLA, USC, Oregon, and Washington moved to the Big Ten.
 Arizona, Arizona State, Utah, and Colorado moved to the Big 12.
-Stanford and Cal moved to the ACC.
+Stanford and Cal moved to the ACC.)
+The season began on August 31, when both teams played their first regular-season game.
+The season ended on December 27, when Washington State competed in the Holiday Bowl.

 On December 5, 2023, it was announced that Oregon State and Washington State had entered into a football alliance with the Mountain West Conference (MWC) for the 2024 season.
-With the alliance, both programs will play 3 home games and 3 away games against MWC opponents.
+Per the alliance, both Pac-12 programs played three home games and three away games against MWC opponents.

 Television

 The CW and Fox Sports broadcast every Pac-12 home game nationally.